In this tutorial, you will learn how to add, edit, and delete categories in WP posts.

 Step 4: Set Up Your Post Categories

-Saving WordPress posts under carefully planned categories that relate to the main topics of your site helps keep your content organized, provides online visitors with a better user experience, and helps to optimize your site content for search engines.
+Saving your posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized and easy to navigate, provides site visitors with a better user experience, and helps to optimize your site for search engines.

-To access your WordPress Post Categories area, log into your WordPress admin section, then go to the admin navigation menu and click on Posts > Categories …
+To access your Post Categories area, in your Dashboard menu, click on Posts > Categories …

 (Posts – Categories)

-This brings you to the ‘Categories’ screen …
+This opens the ‘Categories’ panel …

-How To Add WordPress Categories
+How To Add Categories To WordPress

-(Categories screen – Add New Category)
+(Categories panel – Add New Category area)

-Click Add New Category to add your new category …
+Click the ‘Add New Category’ button to add the new category …

 You can also create “nested’ or hierarchical categories for your posts …

-(Creating nested categories)
+(Create nested categories)